flareact/flareact-site/docs/getting-started.md

 ## Development

 To preview your Flareact site locally, run `yarn dev` in your terminal.
+Behind the scenes, Wrangler creates a tunnel from your local site to Cloudflare's edge — bringing your development and production environments closer together.

 By default, your site will be available at [http://127.0.0.1:8787/](http://127.0.0.1:8787/).